 With Front, you can make that a reality.
 We crunched the numbers and found that by using Front, our customers save an average of 6 hours per week for every person on their team.

 And we confirmed it with our customers.
 The Fishbowl team saves $150k in time and software licensing each year.
 The Shopify team responds to emails in less than 24 hours because Front significantly reduced their internal email volume.
-Y Combinator’s staff replies to incoming emails 7 times faster than before by collaborating with Front’s @mentions and canned responses.
+Y Combinator’s staff replies to incoming emails 7 times faster than before by collaborating with Front’s @mentions and message templates.

 In our brand-new version of Front coming soon, we’ve added even more ways teams can work more productively than ever before: